Last Days of Summer (Friday Night Lights): Plot

 During summer season, Julie (Aimee Teegarden) has taken a job as a lifeguard at a public pool.
 She constantly flirts with her fellow lifeguard, which makes Matt (Zach Gilford) jealous.
-During a visit, Tami (Connie Britton) finds that her waters have broken three weeks early.
+During a visit, Tami (Connie Britton) finds that her water has broken three weeks early.
 Eric (Kyle Chandler) arrives to the hospital in time to be with Tami, just as their new child, Gracie Bell, is born.

 The Panthers have a new coach, Bill McGregor (Chris Mulkey), who employs a strict and aggressive approach to his tactics.
 He is not interested in using Matt (Zach Gilford) at his potential, and constantly punishes Tim (Taylor Kitsch) for disrespecting him.
 Lyla (Minka Kelly) has become part of a Christian youth group and is baptized in a river.
 Her mother is now dating a man named Kevin (Taylor Nichols), of whom Lyla disapproves.
 Buddy (Brad Leland) is also annoyed by Kevin's presence, and almost attacks him when he arrives at the dealership.

 Eric starts to feel left out of his own life, as he is not aware of Julie's life.
 To complicate matters, TMU is asking for his return in a few days, which upsets Tami as she needed his help with Gracie Bell.
 Julie is also growing distant from Matt, and decides to go out with her friend to a bar to impress her lifeguard partner.
 However, she is disappointed when she finds he has a girlfriend and calls Eric to pick her up.
 Eric scolds her for being at a bar, to which Julie finally expresses that she feels lost.
 She admits that she has flirted with the lifeguard, as she feels Matt is becoming more like Eric and that she is becoming more like Tami.
 Eric consoles her.
 Later, Eric presents the Panthers with rings before leaving for Austin.

 Landry (Jesse Plemons) and Tyra (Adrianne Palicki) have become friends, with Landry planning to form part of the football team to impress her and his family.
 At the parking lot, Tyra is almost hit by a car, believing that it might be the man who tried to rape her.
 (Note: As depicted in "Mud Bowl".)
 While watching Fried Green Tomatoes, they decide to go to a grocery store to buy snacks.
 As Landry goes inside, the man approaches Tyra at the parking lot.
 He tries to force himself onto her, until Landry arrives and pushes him aside.
 The man starts walking away, claiming he will return.
 Landry then picks up a nearby pipe and brutally hits the man in the head twice, knocking him unconscious.
 As they take him to the hospital, they panic when they realize the man has died.
 Tyra refuses to get Landry's father, a cop, involved, and they dump the body down a river.